 Eat out or Order in.

-Many restaurants, pubs, and cafes across the Peak District will be able to open from the 4th July but will have strict social distancing measures in place.
-This will mean tables will be in high demand so we strongly advise you to book ahead.
-Some places may not be able to open fully and some have adapted their services so you can order and collect take away to eat in the comfort of your holiday home.
+Most restaurants, pubs, and cafes will now be open from the 17th May.
+They will have social distancing measures in place and we ask all of our guests to kindly respect these when visiting local businesses.
+2021 is set to be a very busy year and with this is mind we recommend booking tables (and other activities) well in advance of your stay to avoid disappointment.
 Many local businesses will welcome your custom and have enabled online ordering, pre ordering and advanced table bookings so why not get your favourite meals booked in.
 Here is our top 3 places to try:

 With our properties all being in beautiful locations, there is no need to travel far on holiday to enjoy the scenery.
-We suggest avoiding the usual hot spots where possible and enjoying a relaxing holiday in and around your fabulous Peak Venues property.
+We suggest avoiding the usual hot spots and tourist honeypots where possible and enjoying a relaxing holiday in and around your fabulous Peak Venues property.

 Be careful before your holiday.